Computational Structural Biology of Biomolecular Interactions

 As a computational structural biology group, we are interested in unveiling the physical principles of biomolecular interactions through determining and/or dissecting the structures of biomolecular complexes.
 In order to do so, we develop and apply various computational tools, such as docking, homology modelling and molecular dynamics.
 We also integrate experimental and evolutionary information in to our calculations, which we obtain through our collaborations.

-Lately, we have been concentrated on (i) understanding the molecular basis of a number of nucleic acid modifications and (ii) developing therapeutics to inhibit over-activation of tyrosine kinases in cancer.
-In the near future, we would like to expand our research on exploring the structural principles of epigenetic modifications.
+Lately, we have been concentrated on (i) understanding the molecular basis of a number of nucleic acid modifications, (ii) developing therapeutics to inhibit over-activation of tyrosine kinases in cancer and (iii) exploring the structural principles of epigenetic modifications.

 If you are interested in solving molecular puzzles of biology through computation – while working in a dynamic and highly collaborative environment, please contact us by e-mail!